Personal Prayer

 3. Key Themes and Reflections

-Quote: “A true friend is a reflection of God’s love.” — Unknown
+Quote: “A vision of God’s holiness brings humility and devotion.” — Unknown

 Related Scripture: